engineyard/eydr/README.md

     :public_hostname => "" # The public hostname of the slave database
   }

-default[:establish_replication] = true # Set to true to establish replication when Chef runs default[:failover] = false # Set to true to failover to slave environment when Chef runs
+default[:use_metadata_key] => true # Set to true to pull data bag encryption key from metadata default[:establish_replication] = false # Set to true to establish replication during Chef run default[:failover] = false # Set to true to failover to D/R environment during Chef run
 ```

 3. If you do not want to use metadata for the encryption key, upload the encryption key to /etc/chef/ on all instances: